cgoliver/zminerva/README.md

 	python3 zminerva.py bob.joe@mail.mcgill.ca mcgillpassword bob.joe@hotmail.com robot@gmail.com robotpassword

 Here zminerva logs in to Minerva using bob.joe@mail.mcgill.ca.
 When statuses change, emails are sent to bob.joe@hotmail.com.
 The emails are sent from robot@gmail.com.

-Finally, if you're using a server, you may want to run zminerva even while logged out.
-I use the program "screen".

-	screen python3 zminerva.py ...

-I then "detach" from screen.

 ##Statuses
 1. Unknown